 Within no time, other tribes continued the practice and created new dances that could legally be danced in public.
 In the 1930’s, the Kiowa and Comanche created new styles of dance regalia that was incorporated into the Fancy Dance.

-Even before the Fancy Dance was established, an inter tribal Pow-Wow circuit had already been organized where various tribes held dance contests.
+Even before the Fancy Dance was established, an intertribal Pow-Wow circuit had already been organized where various tribes held dance contests.
 These became an important source of revenue during the Great Depression.
 In the late 1930’s, women also began to perform in the Fancy Dance

 The dance is fast paced, colorful, and highly energetic, often including tricks and extremely athletic movements.
 Dancing regalia includes brightly colored feather bustles and headwear, beaded bodices, leggings, shawls, and moccasins.
 Clothes are also decorated with fringe, feathers, embroidery or ribbon work, and other rich designs.
 Beaded cuffs, chokers, earrings, bracelets, and eagle plumes are also worn.
-Fancy dancers are the most commonly scene in public exhibitions today and the dance has also became a competitive sport.
+Fancy dancers are the most common scene in public exhibitions today and the dance has also become a competitive sport.